Interpreting risk scores

 - Whether the signal is a single mention or woven through the conversation.

-Each of the eight user-risk axes (and the four AI-concern axes) carries a
+Each of the eight user-side axes (and the four AI-side axes) carries a

 level label alongside its numeric score.
 The level domain is: